Beauty and biodiversity.

 We are a group of civic-minded MIssissauga residents who love gardening and want to do what we can to help the environment and promote community well-being.
 We developed the mission and goals of Blooming Boulevards in early 2019 and after a highly successful three-year pilot program, we are focused on growing our programs and activities to accomplish even more.

 Our group is dedicated to help our city’s neighbourhoods meet environmental, economic and social challenges of climate change.
 Grass-root respect for conserving resources grows when people have chances to meaningfully interact with nature.
 A linked network of accessible boulevard gardens along residential streets provides habitat for native species, opportunities for community engagement and supports Mississauga’s Living Green Master Plan.

 To promote a resilient, biodiverse ecosystem by creating sustainable boulevard garden networks, and to add vibrant character to neighbourhoods by fostering a spirit of community pride.

-We are embarking on an ambitious project which aims to create clusters of residential boulevard gardens that will serve as a corridor for native pollinator population movement, enabling bees, butterflies and other pollinating insects to reach each other.
+We are creating networks of residential boulevard gardens that serve as a corridor for native pollinator population movement, enabling bees, butterflies and other pollinating insects to reach each other.

-- To design a cohesive boulevard garden network that connects with the neighbourhood and promotes human and environmental well-being.
+- To design a cohesive pollinator habitat garden network that connects with the neighbourhood and promotes human and environmental well-being.